cfpb/Metro2/metro2/README.md

 #### Fields examined:
-file - Make sure the file of the line of data matches the file of the date created field in the header portfolio type - Is not one of the following: C, I, M, O, R industry type - Is FC
+file - Make sure the file of the line of data matches the file of the date created field in the header portfolio type - Is not one of the following: C, I, O, R industry type - Is FC

 #### Code description and explanation of inconsistency:
 The activity date is retrieved from the file that the line of data came from.

-The portfolio type is not 'line of credit', 'installment loan', 'open', or 'revolving'.
+The portfolio type is not 'line of credit' (C), 'installment loan' (I), 'open' (O), or 'revolving' (R).

-The portfolio type does not match the industry type which is 'Finance Company'.
+The portfolio type does not match the industry type which is 'Finance Company' (FC).

 ### 2_3A